 Henry Hill’s oversized white striped knit shirt, tight trousers, distinctive loafers, and gold jewelry are a time capsule to a transitional period for men’s fashion and the mob, both of which had been experiencing a gradually increasing excess over the past decade that would be all but declawed by the end of the next.

 - White (with dark navy abstract stripes) knit sport shirt with large disco collar, a straight-cut waistband, and buttoned cuffs

 - Dark navy tonal-striped self-belted flat front trousers with side pockets and plain-hemmed bottoms

-- Black calfskin moc-toe loafers with ridged vamps brass hardware
+- Black calf leather apron-toe side-bit loafers with ridged vamps

 - White sleeveless ribbed undershirt

 - Ray-Ban Balorama RB 4089 black-framed wraparound sunglasses

 - Gold wristwatch with a diamond-encrusted dial and round, white face

 - Gold chain bracelet